kshiraiw/Doin-Some-Learnin-/_posts/2015-09-01-PostgreSQL.md

-hmm... so let's discuss postgres...
+hmm... so let's discuss postgreSQL...
 My relationship with postgres can be defined as very tumultuous.
 My struggles began with my hacked Ubuntu computer.
 For some reason, I could never get postgres to even install on my computer.
 However, postgres seems to be the relational database of choice due to its ability to handle complexity and its open source nature.

 I was very excited to try postgres on my mac.
 Everyone told me that postgres would be problem free!
 My experience has been quite the opposite.
 After installation, I typed